 Differentiated type VIN

-This type is much rarer and is more common in older women aged 55–85.
-It can often occur alongside other skin conditions that can affect the vulva, such as lichen sclerosis.
+This type is much rarer.
+It’s more common in older women aged 55–85.
+It can often occur together with other skin conditions that can affect the vulva, such as lichen sclerosis or lichen planus.

 Genital HPV infection is spread by direct skin-to-skin contact during sex with someone who has the infection.
-HPV is so common that most sexually active women will be exposed to it at some time in their life.
-In most women, their body's own immune system will get rid of the HPV naturally, without them ever knowing it was there.
+HPV is so common that most sexually active women are exposed to it at some time in their life.
+For most women, their immune system gets rid of the HPV naturally without them ever knowing they had the infection.

 Not all women who have HPV will develop VIN.
 Differentiated type VIN is not associated with an HPV infection.

-Other factors that depress the body's immune system can also increase the risk of VIN.
-These include smoking, particular medicines (such as those taken after transplant surgery), inherited immunity problems and some rare bone marrow and blood disorders.
+HPV infection alone is unlikely to cause VIN.
+Other factors that reduce the body's immune system may increase the risk of VIN.
+These factors include smoking, inherited immunity problems, certain medicines (for example those taken after transplant surgery), and some rare bone marrow and blood disorders.

 Signs and symptoms of VIN